se2p/whisker/HOWTO.md

 t.greenFlag();
 t.getStageSize();
 t.end();

-t.log(message); // takes a string which gets logged into the log and output field
+// Takes a string which gets logged into the log and output field t.log(message);

+// Returns the the acceleration factor, for example \texttt{10} at 300 Hz as the execution is accelerated by a
+// factor of 10 compared to the default 30 Hz frequency t.getAccelerationFactor(); // returns the accel
 ```